heseltime/heseltime.github.io/pages/rDai.md

 ## Test Project: Environment, Policy, and the OpenAI Gym

-The provided code is an implementation of the Q-learning algorithm tailored for a specific grid world environment.
+The provided code is an implementation of the Q-learning algorithm in the [OpenAI Gym](https://github.com/openai/gym) tailored for a specific grid world environment.
 This environment includes an agent, an enemy, and a target, all located within a grid.
 The goal of the Q-learning algorithm is to learn an optimal policy for the agent to navigate the grid to reach the target while avoiding the enemy.

 [![Image of Sample Successful Run with Blind Enemy, Video on GitHub](image-26.png)](https://github.com/heseltime/reinforcement-learning-ubern/blob/main/README.md)

-### Key Components
+### Key Components of the Code

 * **Initialization and Episode Loop**: The run_episode_gwenv function initializes the episode by resetting the environment, which provides the initial state.
 The episode then runs for a maximum number of steps defined by _maxsteps, simulating the agent's interactions within the environment.
 * **State Representation**: States are represented by the grid positions of the agent, enemy, and target.
 This requires a multidimensional Q-table to accommodate the multi-entity state space.